dovecot/documentation/source/admin_manual/submission_server.rst

 are required to authenticate.
 The same :ref:`authentication configuration
 <authentication-authentication>` shall also apply to submission,
 unless you're doing protocol-specific things, in which case you may need to amend your configuration for the new protocol.

 BURL support requires a working IMAP URLAUTH implementation.
+Details on configuring Dovecot's URLAUTH support can be found at :ref:`setting-imap_urlauth_host`.

 The following settings apply to the Submission service: